Facts About Healthcare In The Philippines Every Expat Must Know

 A large percentage of Filipino doctors studied, trained, and work abroad

-The Philippines is a well-known supplier of healthcare professionals worldwide.
-Filipino doctors and nurses are known for their exceptional skills, compassionate care, and strong work ethic.
-In fact, the International Labour Organization has recognized the Philippines as one of the world’s top sources of medical professionals.
+The Philippines is one of the world’s leading suppliers of healthcare professionals, with Filipino doctors and nurses highly regarded for their clinical skills, compassionate care, and strong work ethic.
+The International Labour Organization has even recognized the country as a top global source of medical professionals.

 But there’s a downside – the healthcare system is bearing the brunt of the resulting “brain drain.